 What is the Donor Tracker?

 The Donor Tracker is an open-access, online resource that offers free, independent analyses of 14 major OECD donors’ official development assistance (ODA).
-Covering 90% of the world’s ODA, the Donor Tracker provides data-driven insights on strategic priorities, funding trends, decision-making, and key opportunities for each of these donors.
+Covering over 80% of the world’s ODA, the Donor Tracker provides data-driven insights on strategic priorities, funding trends, decision-making, and key opportunities for each of these donors.
 Its main purpose is to advance and support progress in global development by providing advocates with free, easy access to in-depth quantitative and qualitative strategic information to support their work.
 The Policy Updates and Events monitor highlights, on a weekly basis, news associated with global development, and important upcoming events of interest to our global development advocacy audience.

 Who is the Donor Tracker meant for?

 Advocates for global development, researchers, policy-makers, think-tank analysts, journalists, and academics around the world should be able to benefit from the site.
-Those with a focus on the topics of agriculture, nutrition, global health and global health research and development may find the Donor Tracker especially useful.
+Those with a focus on the topics of agriculture, nutrition, global health, and global health research and development may find the Donor Tracker especially useful.

 What does it mean to ‘sign-up’ and ‘sign-in’?